 In Ancient Egypt, Pharaohs who had recently built pyramids were given gifts.
 In the Middle Ages, vassals were customary to provide gifts to their liege lords to declare their allegiance.

 These practices later translated into gifting in business relationships as well.
-Business partners would exchange gifts before and after a new sale as a sign of appreciation, respect, or celebrating the new business relationship.
+Business partners would exchange gifts and thank you notes before and after a new sale as a sign of appreciation, respect, or celebrating the new business relationship.
 Alyce is proud to help companies carry this rich tradition in modern business.

 Gifting helps break through the digital noise.
 It allows us to build real, meaningful connections with our business contacts.
 But, merely sending business swag or a gift basket isn’t enough.

 With a variety of personalized gifts, direct mail, swag, and branded swag boxes at your fingertips, you can build lasting relationships — not just records in a database.

 Challenges with Global Gift-Giving

 Sending a thoughtful gift sounds simple, right?
 But unfortunately, it’s complicated when your recipient lives outside the United States.
 Shipping hassles and uncertainty of what makes a good gift between different cultures limit people from gifting internationally.